 Outdoor learning sessions for schoolchildren in north London are held at Camley Street Natural Park in King’s Cross.
 A wide range of activities such as nature trails, discovering minibeasts, aspecies identification, and pond dipping, are provided.

 Facilities at Camley Street include toilets, indoor classroom, and storage space.
-Sessions led by staff, around 90 minutes long, cost £120 (+VAT), or self-led school visits cost £30 (+VAT).
-For more information and to book a visit for your school email email@example.com or call 0207 833 2311.
+Sessions led by staff, around 90 minutes long, cost £120 (+VAT), or self-led school visits cost £30 (+VAT) per hour.
+For more information and to book a visit for your school email Abi March on email@example.com or call 0207 833 2311.

 In 2015-16 there were 4,470 children from 90 different schools across boroughs including Brent, Camden, Islington, Barnet, Hackney and Westminster, who visited Camley Street Natural Park for one of our curriculum-linked learning sessions.

 Outdoor learning sessions for schoolchildren in south London are held at the Centre for Wildlife Gardening in Peckham and Sydenham Hill Wood in Sydenham.
 Visits to schools can also be arranged by contacting Sylvia Myers on firstname.lastname@example.org or by calling 0207 252 9186.

 At Centre for Wildlife Gardening, schoolchildren can enjoy a mixture of curriculum linked games and hand-on discovery activities in a variety of demonstration habitat areas on site.
 Facilities on site include toilets, an indoor classroom, and picnic area.
 Sessions cost £80 (+VAT), and last 90 minutes.
 For more information and to book a visit for your school email Sylvia Myers on email@example.com or call 0207 252 9186.